4YouandMeData/4YouandMeAndroid/README.md

 `./gradlew assembleRelease`

-Run the following command to upload the **release** on the nexus repository
+4. Run the following command to upload the **release** on the nexus repository

 `./gradlew foryouandme:publishReleasePublicationToForYouAndMe`

+4. Run the following command to release your staging repository on the nexus repository

+`./gradlew closeAndReleaseSonatypeStagingRepository`